 Latest Update: Applications for the Excellence Scholarship & Opportunity Programme (ESOP) will open on November 1 and close on November 30, 2025.
 The scholarship covers full tuition, living costs, and offers mentorship through the ETH Foundation.

-Over 750 Indian students currently study in Switzerland, supported by a wider Indian community of 27,000+.
-This guide covers MBA programs in Switzerland, career paths, tuition, living costs, and scholarships at top Swiss universities.
+Over 750 Indian students currently study in Switzerland, supported by a larger Indian community of more than 27,000.

 Top 10 Universities to Study MBA in Switzerland: Specialization & Fees